influxdata/awesome/docs/part-2/querying-and-data-transformations.md

 The sum() function is an aggregator so the _time column is removed because there isn’t a timestamp associated with the sum of two values.
 Keep in mind that in this example the timestamps in the _time column in the “after group” output happen to be the same, but this aggregation across fields within time windows would work even if the timestamps were different.
 The _time column isn’t a part of the group key.

 ### Windowing back in time
 When you apply the window() function, you group data on forward in time or create window bounds that align with the start of your data.
-You can't windown back it time, but you can produce the same effect by using the [offset parameter](https://docs.influxdata.com/flux/v0.x/stdlib/universe/window/#offset).
+You can't window back it time, but you can produce the same effect by using the [offset parameter](https://docs.influxdata.com/flux/v0.x/stdlib/universe/window/#offset).
 This parameter specifies the duration to shift the window boundaries by.
 You can use the offset parameter to make the windows always align with the current time which effectively groups the data backwards in time.
 ```js
 option offset = duration(v: int(v: now()))